Merri1/hyperion/README.md

 2. Access application at http://localhost:4200

 ### Documentation
-Full documentation of the API specification can be found at [My Website](https://merri1.github.io).
+Full documentation of the API specification can be found [here](https://merri1.github.io/pages/hyperion/hyperion.html).
 - Documentation was generated using [TypeDoc](https://github.com/TypeStrong/typedoc)

 ### License